-Projected Milestone(s) Status September 2012 Canvass membership for interest in forming Internal Support Networks Complete A formal canvass was put on hold over the summer as members had recently been canvassed on several other issues.
+Projected Miles Status September 2012 Canvass membership for interest in forming Internal Support Networks Complete A formal canvass was put on hold over the summer as members had recently been canvassed on several other issues.
 In the fall of 2012 an informal canvass of officers by Constable Mike Akpata found there is interest in organizing a black officer's internal support network.
-April 2013 Include a reference to ISNs in Human Rights Directive In-progress A reference to ISNs will be included in the Draft Human Rights Directive.
-This statement will outline policy and/or procedures related to the development and support for ISNs within the Service.
+August 2014 Complete Directive on Internal Support Networks Complete Initially the subcommittee was to make a recommendation to include a reference to ISNs in the Human Rights Directive, which outlined policy and/or procedures related to the development and support for ISNs within the Service.